 These assignments are projected and may be subject to change if the schedule should be changed, if our pace is not as quick as I predicted, or if we need to spend a bit more time on the lesson.
 Assignments won't be due any earlier; however, they maybe pushed back a day or two!

 In English, 6th graders will continue their chapter on verbs.
-This week we will discuss regular and irregular verbs.
-On Monday 6th graders will have a study guide covering lessons 5-8.
+This week we will discuss subject-verb agreement.

 Book report for third trimester is due Monday, May 15.
 This information was given to students in early March and must be typed.

 In English, 7th graders continue their study of pronouns.
-This week we will discuss compound subject and object pronouns, do a review, and begin discussing possessive pronouns.
+This week we will finish our discussion of interrogative pronouns and move on to demonstrative pronouns.

 The third trimester book report is due Monday, May 8th.

 In Literature, 7th graders continue reading Tangerine.
-We will finish reading and discussing pages 64-120 and take the quiz.
-We will begin reading pages 123-163.
+We will read pages 180-223 and take the quiz.

 The Outsiders is a coming-of-age novel by S. E. Hinton, first published in 1967.
 The book follows two rival groups, the Greasers and the Socs, who are divided by their socioeconomic status.
 The story is told in first-person narrative by protagonist Ponyboy Curtis.
 The story in the book takes place in Tulsa, Oklahoma, in 1965, but this is never stated in the book.